What is Nuclear Medicine and PET/CT?

 Nuclear Medicine Lab Recognized

-The Nuclear Medicine Department at St. Luke's Hospital has been granted accreditation by the Intersocietal Commission for the Accreditation of Nuclear Medicine Laboratories (ICANL).
-The St. Luke's nuclear laboratory is one of the first labs in the United States, Canada and Puerto Rico to be recognized by ICANL for a commitment to high quality patient care and diagnostic testing.
-The Nuclear Medicine Department was accredited for general nuclear medicine and nuclear cardiology.
+The Nuclear Medicine and PET Departments at St. Luke's Hospital have been granted accreditation by the Intersocietal Commission for the Accreditation of Nuclear Medicine Laboratories (ICANL).
+The St. Luke's nuclear and PET laboratory is one of the first labs in the United States, Canada and Puerto Rico to be recognized by ICANL for a commitment to high quality patient care and diagnostic testing.
+The Nuclear Medicine and PET Department was accredited for general nuclear medicine, nuclear cardiology and PET.